 - Neonatal Meningitis (meningitis can be diagnosed through a spinal tap or lumbar puncture)

 - Sepsis— an infection of the blood

-If your child suffers from a condition that was brought about by an untreated infection, you may be entitled to compensation to cover his or her medical care and pain and suffering.
-Rosenfeld Injury Lawyers LLC specialize in birth injury malpractice cases and have successfully represented clients just like you.
-Contact us today for a free consultation so that we can evaluate your case and let you know more about your legal rights.
+If your child suffers from a condition that was brought about by an untreated infection, you or a family member may be entitled to compensation to cover his or her medical care and pain and suffering.
+Rosenfeld Injury Lawyers LLC specialize in birth injury malpractice cases and have successfully represented clients just like you in claims against healthcare providers.
+Contact us today for a free consultation and legal advice so that we can evaluate your case and let you know more about your legal rights.